epfl-sdf/openid_cli_hello_world/doc.md

 Look for "authorizationEndpoint", select the displayed url and paste it into the "authorization_endpoint" attribute in your settings.json file.
 Then look for "tokenEndpoint", select the displayed url and paste it into the "token_endpoint" attribute.

-Set "redirect_uri" to "https://<your web application IP adress>:5443/callback"
+Set "redirect_uri" to `https://<your web application IP adress>:5443/callback`

 You are done configurating your JSON file, save it and exit it.

+Do `./start.sh` in your terminal.

+Open a private navigation window (ctrl-maj-n on chrome, ctrl-maj-p on firefox), go to `https:<your web application IP adress>:5443`, click "sign in", log as the user you have added as admin, then ...